Systemcluster/wrappe/README.md

 #### show-information

-This options controls the information output of the runner.
+This option controls the information output of the runner.
 Accepted values are:

 * `title`: The runner will output the `wrappe` version and the unpack directory.
-* `verbose`: The runner will output various additional details like unpack progress and payload size.
+* `verbose`: The runner will output various additional details like unpack status, configuration and payload size.
 * `none`: The runner will show no additional output.

+It defaults to `title`.
 Error information is always shown when applicable.

+## Download

+A snapshot build of the latest version can be found on the [release page](https://github.com/Systemcluster/wrappe/releases).

+Snapshot builds contain runners for Windows (`x86_64-pc-windows-gnu`), macOS (`x86_64-apple-darwin`) and Linux (`x86_64-unknown-linux-musl`).

 ## Compilation